Bowel (Colorectal) Cancer

 And after about 15, 20 minutes, sometimes even half an hour I, there might be spillage or not but if there isn't I know that I'm clean and if there is well then I just sort that out and go and have my bath or a shower and dress and go to work.

-Another man explains how well he could manage his colostomy despite minor fears and the occasional mishap.
+Another man explained how well he could manage his colostomy despite minor fears and the occasional mishap.
 Others learned to cope with their colostomies but never felt comfortable with them and eagerly awaited their reversal operations.

 Despite minor fears and the occasional mishap he found it easy to cope with his colostomy.